mvr/mvr.github.io/posts/good-words.md

 * ill-starred -- destined to fail or have many difficulties; unlucky
 * legerdemain -- slight of hand; deception, trickery.
 * diapason -- a grand swelling burst of harmony; another word for an octave
-* debauchee -- a person given to excessive indulgence in sensual pleasures
+* debauchee -- one who debauches
 * chalk and cheese -- things that look superficially similar
 * top drawer -- an expression of utmost praise
 * perfunctory -- (of an action or gesture) carried out with a minimum of effort or reflection